isomerpages/aic-yearbook/_driving-purpose/Caring for their needs.md

 description: ""
 ---
 # Caring for their needs
-**AIC expends every effort to care for seniors through initiatives such as Intergenerational Programmes, dedicated Activities for Frailer Seniors, Meals on Wheels, and new initiatives like the Communities of Care pilot.
+**AIC expends every effort to care for seniors through initiatives such as intergenerational programmes, dedicated activities for frailer seniors, Meals on Wheels, and new initiatives like the Communities of Care pilot.
 Access to mental health help for seniors is not forgotten, with more activities being held to increase public awareness and the addition of more dementia Go-To-Points (GTP), community nodes for dementia-related resources, in efforts to build a #DementiaFriendlySG.**

 # Intergenerational programmes
 AIC actively collaborates with PCF Sparkletots and the Early Childhood Development Agency (ECDA) on meaningful activities that bring the young and old together.